Baseball Arm Care Stretching Exercises

 Get Help with the Right Arm Care Stretching Exercises

 These 5 arm care stretching and mobility drills address typical muscle flexibility problems in baseball players.
-As always, an individualized approach is always superior to ready-made one-size fits all programs.
+As always, an individualized approach is always superior to a ready-made one-size-fits-all program.
+Also, remember that arm strength is more important than mobility.
 Building arm strength through resistance training is the most important thing that will improve performance and resiliency in the baseball player.

 Before engaging in any exercise program, those with a history of arm problems or those currently experiencing pain should first be evaluated by a physician, physical therapist, or athletic trainer.
 Some players may require additional arm care strategies such as passive stretching and soft tissue mobilization techniques.
 Give us a call if you would like more help.